IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

 Some of these costs could include:

-These costs, however, do vary depending on what your business does, the nature of the cyber attack, and the extent of the disruption.
+However, these costs vary depending on what your business does, the cyber attack's nature, and the disruption's extent.

-If your business was just affected by a data breach or cyber attack, read an article recently published by Financial Director, What To Do Following A Data Breach.
+If your business was just affected by a data breach or cyber attack, you may find this article helpful, What To Do Following A Data Breach.

-Even though some of these costs are intangible, a data breach can truly set your business back by doing some serious damage to your brand.
+Even though some of these costs are intangible, a data breach can truly set your business back by seriously damaging your brand.

-Make sure you’re taking the best steps in staying proactive when it comes to cybersecurity and protecting your business from cyber criminals.
+Make sure you’re taking the best steps to stay proactive regarding cybersecurity and protecting your business from cybercriminals—such as hiring a managed IT services team.

 By understanding the risks associated with a data breach, you will have a better idea of you are looking for and in a managed IT service provider that you can protect your business.

 AIS continues to learn about cybersecurity threats and the best ways to prevent these attacks from occurring at your business.
-If you think you or your business is at risk for a data breach, or looking for preventative ways to ensure your business stays safe, reach out to one of our business technology consultants, here.
-We’re here to give you peace of mind, to help you win more business.
+If you think you or your business is at risk for a data breach, or looking for preventative ways to ensure your business stays safe, reach out to one of our business technology consultants here.